Richard Fletcher-Vane, 2nd Baron Inglewood: Other interests

 He was Chairman of the CN Group, an independent local media business based in Carlisle 2002–2016, Chairman of Carr's Milling Industries plc 2005–2013, and of the Reviewing Committee on the Export of Works of Art 2003–2014, Chairman of Gen2 from 2016 until 2018 and President of Cumbria Tourist Board 2004 to 2019.
 He was a visiting parliamentary fellow at St Antony's College Oxford 2014–2015, Chairman of the Cumbria Local Nature Partnership 2013–2017.
 Member Lake District Special Planning Board 1983–1989, Chairman of the Development Control (Planning Committee) of the Lake District National Park 1985–1989, Board Member North West Water Authority 1987–1989.

 He has been a deputy lieutenant of Cumbria since 1993 and was appointed vice lord-lieutenant in 2013.
 In 2018 he became chairman of the Cumbria Local Enterprise Partnership.
 He is the current President of Cumbria Wildlife Trust and has been president of Historic Buildings and Places since 2015, president of the British Art Market Federation since 2014, president of the Uplands Alliance since 2015, patron of the Livestock Auctioneers Association since 2016, president of the National Sheep Association since 2017, a Fellow of the Society of Antiquaries of London (FSA) since 2002, and has been a director/trustee of Full Fact since 2014 and the Public Interest News Foundation since 2020.

 Lord Inglewood is a Vice President of the National Churches Trust.

 Personal life

 Inglewood is the eldest son of Conservative Member of Parliament William Fletcher-Vane and his wife Mary née Proby.
 Barrister Christopher Fletcher-Vane is his younger brother.

 He was educated at Eton and at Trinity College, Cambridge, and was called to the bar at Lincoln's Inn in 1975.
 He married Cressida Pemberton-Pigott in 1986.
-They have one son, Henry William Frederick Fletcher-Vane, born in 1990, and two daughters; Miranda, born 1987 (m.
-Arthur Leigh Pemberton), and Rosa, born 1989.

 His home is Hutton-in-the-Forest in the Inglewood Forest area of Cumbria.